cornerman / sloth 0.8.0

 Method overloading

-When overloading methods with different parameter lists, sloth does not have a unique path (because it is derived from the trait name and the method name).
-Here you will need to provide your own path name:
+When overloading methods with different parameter lists, sloth cannot uniquely identify the method (because it is referenced with the trait name and the method name).
+Here you will need to provide a custom name:

 trait Api {